Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The game will be level-based with deaths restarting the player at level 1.
 Nothing will be carried over between attempts.
 The player will have the same starting conditions every run and only by playing and gaining experience will they be able to progress further.

-The game will be tuned to be more difficult than average and will be designed with quick-restarts in mind.
+The game will be tuned to be more difficult than average and be designed with quick-restarts in mind.
 (A full run through the game should take no longer than 20 minutes)

 Eternal Descent will feature an online leaderboard where other users can compete for the best times!